Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

+There are four different choices of $\gamma_b$, corresponding to the four \emph{R} rotated states, as enumerated below:

+For the interior problem on $E_4$, discarding rotation and reflection symmetries, there is simply one \emph{D} state and one \emph{R} state.
+This is not the case for the exterior problem on $E_4^C$, due to the choice of the $\gamma^*$.
+In Figure~\ref{fig:dipole}, we plot scalar order parameter and planar director of the reduced $\Pvec$-tensors defined in \eqref{P_infty} for the different choices of $\gamma_b$ defined above, for two different choices of $\gamma^*$.
+For $\gamma^* = n\pi$, there are three distinct classes of solutions: $D1$, $D2$ and $R$ with $\gamma^* = n\pi$, and for $\gamma^* = \pi/4 + n\pi$, there are four distinct classes of solutions: $St$, $D$, $R1$, and $R2$.
+The label $St$ originates from the work in \cite{phillips2011texture}, which is the abbreviation of string defect mode.

 We can repeat the same combinatorial arguments for $K=6$, to get simple estimates for the number of stable states on $E^C_6$, in the $\lambda \to \infty$ limit.
-When $\gamma^* = \pi/6+n\pi$, we recover at least six different classes of limiting profiles, as plotted in Fig. \ref{fig:dipole_hexagon}.
-In contrast, the authors report three classes of stable solutions for the interior problem on $E_6$ with tangent boundary conditions in \cite{han2020pol}.
+In \cite{han2020pol}, the authors study the same problem on $E_6$ and report three rotationally equivalent classes of solutions - $Para$, $Meta$ and $Ortho$ distinguished by the locations of the splay vertices.
+This nomenclature originates from organic chemistry to indicate the position of non-hydrogen substituents on a hydrocarbon ring (benzene derivative), and one can identify these substituents with splay or bend vertices.
+Following the same recipe as in Figure~\ref{fig:dipole}, we compute the limiting profiles for $\binom{6}{2} = 15$ different choices of $\gamma_b$ in \eqref{P_infty}, for $\gamma^* = \pi/6+n\pi$.
+Discarding rotation and reflection symmetries, we recover at least six different classes of limiting profiles (as opposed to three on $E_6$), plotted in Fig. \ref{fig:dipole_hexagon}.
 On $E^C_6$, there are two classes of $Para$ solutions - $Para1$ and $Para2$ with two diagonally opposite bend vertices. $Para2$ is distinguished in the sense that the diagonal connecting the bend vertices is orthogonal to the direction $\nvec^* = (\cos \gamma^*, \sin \gamma^*)$.
 There are two classes of $Meta$ states: $Meta1$ and $Meta2$, for which the two bend vertices are separated by one vertex, and two further classes: $Ortho1$ and $Ortho2$ with two ``adjacent" bend vertices connected by an edge.
 The unique $\mathbf{P}$-solution for small enough $\lambda$, is $Para2$ with two diagonally opposite bend vertices on the diagonal orthogonal to the fixed director at infinity; see Fig. \ref{fig:dipole_hexagon} (b). $Para2$ is stable for all $\lambda$.
-The energy of the different solutions depends on both the location of splay and bend vertices, and $\gamma^*$, again giving us new control on multistability and the solution landscapes.